 However, when it comes to courier jobs at delivery firm, Hermes, things look set to change.
 After an employment tribunal in Leeds ruled that couriers were entitled to receive minimum wage, holiday pay and reclaim unlawful deductions from their wages, due to being erroneously classed as self-employed, the workers will now see a pay rate of at least £8.55 per hour.

-The claim was brought to the court by the GMB Union and the results should be felt by 14,500 Hermes couriers.
+The claim was brought to the court by the GMB Union.
+The results should be felt by 14,500 Hermes couriers.
 While Hermes was originally planning to appeal, the company decided instead to enter into talks with the GMB and has now said that it will now offer minimum wage and holiday pay to drivers.
 This is the first instance of a firm operating in the gig economy to do so.
 Workers at Hermes will have the option of remaining self-employed or opting into a contract that should guarantee more rights.
 Meanwhile, the GMB is now taking legal action against another three Amazon delivery firms.

 Regulation coming for gig economy